 What is the Gas Safe Register?

 The Gas Safe Register is the official regulatory body for gas engineers and businesses in the UK, Isle of Man, and Guernsey.
-It was established in 2009, replacing Corgi, and operates on behalf of the Health and Safety Authority in each region.
+By law, anyone carrying out gas work in these regions must be on the Gas Safe Register.
+It replaced the old CORGI scheme back in 2009 and is operated on behalf of the Health and Safety Executive (HSE).

 What Does the Gas Safe Register Do?